AiseBouma/Mongitor/README.md

 <br><br>
 ![architecture](https://github.com/AiseBouma/Mongitor/blob/master/pictures/mongitor_architecture.png?raw=true)
 <br><br>
-As shown Mongitor is designed to run on a PC.
+As shown Mongitor is designed to run on a PC, instead of a server.
 This has multiple reasons, the most important being the lack of multi-user support.

 The web frontend is designed as a single page application.
 Commands are send to the backend via websockets and the results are received via the websockets as well.
 These results are then used to update the GUI.
 A good example of this is the handling of the Mongitor password which protects the entered MongoDb credentials.
 This flowchart describes this process:<br><br>
 ![architecture](https://github.com/AiseBouma/Mongitor/blob/master/pictures/credentials_flowchart.png?raw=true)<br><br>